Q: Does the Architectural Review Committee (ARC) have the authority to enforce the Restrictive Covenants?

 -In 2017 the original Declarant, Fall Creek Land Company, Inc. transferred their rights to Yellowtop Mountain Property Owners Association, Inc. This now affords us the ability to respond with greater flexibility to our community needs and to modify and clarify our Restrictive Covenants to ensure we all participate equally and positively in the enhanced development of our community.

 Q: What should I do if I am currently in the midst of an improvement that is covered by the Restrictive Covenants, yet I do not have written approval from the POA to proceed?

 A: Obtain the appropriate application, follow all instructions, submit the completed form and attachments as soon as possible to prevent or minimize delays in the event of conflicts.
 Contact a member of the ARC if you need assistance.
 We’ll be glad to help you finish your project in accordance with the Restrictive Covenants.

 Q: Why is there an application fee when I already pay POA fees?

 A: Although the ARC is comprised of volunteers, there are additional costs associated with the operation of an ARC.
 This additional time and material expense is primarily borne by our property managers and includes overall administration, record keeping, postage, stationary, research both on the mountain and at the county offices; and formal communication as necessary.
 Rather than spread the cost of individual property improvements to all property owners in equal amounts, it is the practice of our community to pass the expense directly to the owners receiving the benefit.

 Q: How do I confidentially report a possible violation of the Restrictive Covenants?

-A: Document the location and provide details of your observation to the Property Manager via mail or email.
+A: Document the location and provide details of your observation to the Community Association Manager via mail or email.
 Mail: P.O.
-Box 7, Bostic, NC 28018 Email: [email protected]
+Box 7, Bostic, NC 28018 Email: [email protected].

 Q: What if there is a disagreement regarding the propriety of a past or present improvement and the property owner and the ARC cannot resolve their different opinions.